freesewing/freesewing/packages/mui-theme/README.md

 ## Using the theme

-To use this theme, you need to pass it to [`muiThemeProvider`](https://material-ui.com/customization/themes/#muithemeprovider):
+To use this theme, you need to pass it as the `theme` prop to [`muiThemeProvider`](https://material-ui.com/customization/themes/#muithemeprovider):

 ```js